rrishiddh/portfolio-project-backend/README.md

-# Portfolio Project — Backend
+# Portfolio Project — API

 A powerful and scalable backend service for a personal **developer portfolio application**.
-This backend provides RESTful APIs for managing **projects, blogs, contact messages**, and more — built with Node.js, Express, and Prisma (or any ORM).
+This backend provides RESTful APIs for managing **projects, blogs, contact messages** and more — built with Node.js, Express, and Prisma (or any ORM).

 ---